JiHong88/suneditor/README.md

                             '???': '*' // "*" === all attributes
                         }
 // Layout-------------------------------------------------------------------------------------------------------
-mode            : The mode of the editor ('classic', 'inline', 'balloon', 'balloon-always'). default: 'classic' {String}
+mode            : The mode of the editor ('classic', 'inline', 'balloon', 'balloon-always'). default: 'classic' {string}
 rtl             : If true, the editor is set to RTL(Right To Left) mode.   default: false {Boolean}
 lineAttrReset   : Deletes other attributes except for the property set at the time of line break.
-                  If there is no value, no all attribute is deleted.    default: '' {String}
+                  If there is no value, no all attribute is deleted.    default: '' {string}
                   ex) 'class|style': Attributes other than "class" and "style" are deleted at line break.
                       '*': All attributes are deleted at line break. toolbarWidth    : The width of the toolbar.
 Applies only when the editor mode is